Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

 Why does cluster feeding happen in the evening?

-Prolactin (the hormone that makes milk) is higher at night, and babies are often more awake, alert, and overstimulated at the end of the day.
-Evening cluster feeding helps top them up for their longest sleep stretch and helps you build the next morning's supply.
+Prolactin (the hormone that produces milk) is higher at night, and babies are often more alert, overstimulated, and in need of comfort at the end of the day.
+Evening cluster feeding helps top them up before their longest sleep stretch and helps build the next morning's supply.